ramalho/expygo/README.md

 `passdrill` lets you practice typing a long passphrase in a *safe* environment: your local console.

 This repository contains the same program implemented in Python 3 and Go.
+Both versions work fine on GNU/Linux with Unicode characters entered on a UTF-8 terminal.

-> **WARNING**: On MacOS, `passdrill.py` only supports ASCII passphrases.
-GNU/Linux and Windows not yet tested.
+> **WARNING**: On MacOS, `passdrill.py` only supports practicing with ASCII passphrases.
+Not yet tested Windows.

 ## Demo